nasa/cumulus/docs/workflows/lambda.md

   $ npm init
 ```

-Or copy an existing lambda function to customize:
+Or copy an existing Lambda function to customize:

 ```bash
   $ cd ../cumulus/tasks